 Neeb leads the rest of the pack.
 Earlier this year, the American Protoss took his region’s WCS Winter.
 He also has had several good finishes throughout but has not come near his 2017 form.
 A premier win here could give him a much-needed boost ahead of the Global Finals

 A Collection of strong competitors from all three races follow him, each with their own story.
 Sasha “Scarlett” Hostyn has not had a great year, but can never be counted out.
 Mikolaj “Elazer” Ogonowski is coming fresh off a somewhat surprising GSL vs the World finals appearance, which could create momentum here.
 And then there are players like GSL veteran Juan Carlos “SpeCial” Tena Lopez and rising Chinese star Li “TIME” Peinan, who have shown that they are more than capable of taking games of anyone.
 They could even potentially do a lot more than that, depending on their preparation.

 Preparation will be key here.
 Outside of a handful of GSL matches last month’s patch and map changes have not really been battle-tested on the highest stage yet.
 Especially the new maps have had to weather a lot of criticism, whereas the true impact of the Infestor nerf and Ghost buff still remains to be seen.

-All will be made clear in the coming days as we set the stage for the year’s conclusion.
+As we set the stage for the year’s conclusion, the coming days will be something to look forward to.
 Here are the WCS standings as we go into the weekend, with 12,600 points still up for grabs.
 The schedule for this weekend is here and proceedings can be followed on Twitch.